Lindsey Vonn: Early years

-In the late 1990s, Lindsey and her siblings and mother stopped commuting from Minnesota to Colorado and instead moved to Colorado to ski exclusively at Ski Club Vail.
-During her first SCV year in Vail, Lindsey and one of her sisters skied together in the same "gravity corps" SCV group.
-It was during that first season Lindsey and her family were contemplating if the entire family should move from Minnesota to Colorado.
-"Vail was wonderful to me," Lindsey said, "but I missed all the traditional things of childhood – sleepovers, school dances, making friends in a conventional way.
-Halfway through the second season, Lindsey's siblings also moved to Vail.
+In the late 1990s, Kildow and her siblings and mother stopped commuting from Minnesota to Colorado and instead moved to Colorado to ski exclusively at Ski Club Vail.
+During her first SCV year in Vail, Kildow and one of her sisters skied together in the same "gravity corps" SCV group.
+It was during that first season that she and her family were contemplating if the entire family should move from Minnesota to Colorado.
+She later said, "Vail was wonderful to me, but I missed all the traditional things of childhood – sleepovers, school dances, making friends in a conventional way.
+Halfway through the second season, her siblings also moved to Vail.
 "Now all my brothers and sisters had left their friends for me.
 That was stressful on them.
 I felt so guilty."